-4.1.
-Fundamental Software Tools
+4.2.
+Primary Software Tools

+Let’s play with a terminal!
 Turn on your Raspberry Pi, log into it and open a terminal by doing either:

 CTRL-ALT-t